 In addition to cannabinoids, there are also terpenes, proteins, fatty acids, fibers, and vitamins.

 Cannabinoids interact with the endocannabinoid system (ECS) in your body.
 While more research is needed, we believe that adding external cannabinoids may help restore balance to your day.

 Full Spectrum CBD vs. CBD Isolate

-Now, back to the question of full-spectrum CBD vs isolate.
-As we mentioned, a full spectrum CBD product delivers the full range of the hemp plant’s more than 100 compounds.
+A full spectrum CBD product delivers the full range of the hemp plant’s more than 100 compounds.
 This includes cannabigerol, cannabinol, and/or tetrahydrocannabivarin to name a few.

 CBD isolate, on the other hand, focuses on one specific CBD molecule.
 This molecule is “isolated” during the extraction process.